Skip to content

 mysql -u rconfig_user -p rconfig

-# Enter your password when prompted
+# Enter your password when prompted.

-# Type 'EXIT;' to return to shell
+# If successful, you reach the MySQL prompt.
+Type 'EXIT;' to return to the shell.

 Clone the rConfig repository and prepare the application.